Akosuah-Takyiwaah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This sis my first read me file on shell permission
+This is my readme file on shell permission